voxel51/fiftyone/docs/source/integrations/coco.rst

 .. note::

-    Check out :doc:`this tutorial </tutorials/evaluate_detections>` to see how you can use FiftyOne to evaluate a model on COCO!
+    Check out :doc:`this tutorial </tutorials/evaluate_detections>` to see how you can use FiftyOne to evaluate a model on COCO.

 .. image:: /images/dataset_zoo/coco-2017-validation.png
    :alt: coco-2017-validation